Sqyl-0717/selenium-petstore-test/README.md

 There are many task that you can do, but there are obligatory tasks as well.
 These tasks can be found in [this spreadsheet](https://docs.google.com/spreadsheets/d/1lwZlTShULZVSCxM-ew880VkdSffrruTUF229c-FsC5k/edit?usp=sharing).
 You will need to copy this spreadsheet and fill the yelllow zones.
+Watch out for the minimum requirements for grades from row 40 in the spreadsheet.
+For example if you do not ignore unnecessary files, you cannot get better than grade 2.

 The steps of the big assignment: